Waitrose & Partners wins best retailer for animal welfare standards

 They also enjoy enrichment such as straw bales.
 Air quality and temperature are monitored constantly to ensure that birds are kept comfortable at all times.

 Our high welfare and husbandry standards cover the entire supply chain, from parent stock and hatchery all the way to reception and handling at the processing plant.

 Transport and slaughter of ducks

-Our entire supply chain for geese is free range and a brood and move system is the basis for our farming system.
+Our entire geese supply chain is British and free range.
+We use a brood and move system as the basis for our farming system.
 Birds arrive on the farm as day old poults direct from the hatchery.
-After an initial and carefully controlled brooding stage of about three weeks, the birds are moved to a paddock where they are free to roam and enjoy the fresh air.
-Stocking densities are managed to free range levels, ensuring that birds have plenty of space to express natural behaviour.
-They also enjoy range enrichment such as grassy range and straw bales.
+After an initial, and carefully controlled brooding stage of about three weeks, the birds are moved to a paddock where they are free to roam and enjoy the fresh air.
+Stocking densities are managed to free range levels, ensuring birds have plenty of space to express natural behaviour.
+They also enjoy enrichment such as grassy ranges and straw bales.

 Transport and slaughter of geese

 Journey times to plant are less than three hours and undertaken in a purpose built lorry.
 Everyone handling the geese is appropriately trained in bird welfare and not allowed to handle livestock until competency has been proven.
 Like the rest of our livestock supply chain, a vet inspects the birds on arrival at the processing plant and remains on site at all times.
 The inspection includes farm health records and an inspection of the flock.
 The birds are kept in small groups in a covered lairage before being processed.
 Waiting times are kept to a minimum to avoid stress.